woile/npt/README.md

 Usage: npt [OPTIONS] <COMMAND>

 Commands:
-  install  Install packages for the profile, if no repository provided, it defaults to nixpkgs list     List installed packages upgrade  Update all or specific packages search   Find a package in the registry, if no repository provided, it defaults to nixpkgs remove   Remove one or more packages help     Print this message or the help of the given subcommand(s)
+  install  Install packages for the profile, if no repository provided, it defaults to nixpkgs [aliases: i] list     List installed packages [aliases: ls] upgrade  Update all or specific packages [aliases: u] search   Find a package in the registry, if no repository provided, it defaults to nixpkgs [aliases: s] remove   Remove one or more packages [aliases: rm] help     Print this message or the help of the given subcommand(s)

 Options: